How do I submit my hours worked for my Work-Study job?

 How will I be paid?

+You will have to sign in and out for the time you worked through the electronic time-keeping system, KABA, through your MyPack Portal.
+Your supervisor will have to approve your time at the end of each pay period for you to get paid.
 You will be paid every two weeks for the hours worked in the prior two-week pay period.
 Federal work-study funds are not applied to your account in the Cashier’s Office.
 Rather, you are paid directly through direct deposit or a paper check.

 How much can I earn?